ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/tls/index.md

   # v1.2, or v1.3.
 It defaults to v1.3.
   # max_tls_version: v1.3

-  # Tells $productName$ to load TLS certificates from a file in its container.
+  # Tells Emissary to load TLS certificates from a file in its container.
   # type: string
   #
   # cert_chain_file: None